micmejia/bible-dump/AMPC/Joshua/Josh 24.md

-If you forsake the Lord and [^b]serve strange gods, then He will turn and do you harm and consume you, after having done you good.
+If you forsake the Lord and serve strange gods, then He will turn and do you harm and consume you, after having done you good.